anisoprint/aura-docs/docs/aura-connect/gui/index.md

     - For each printing printer you will see
         1. G-Code file name, that's currently being printer
         2. Overall printing progress in percents, ranging from 0% to 100%
-        3. Current tool being used by the printer, and that tools' temperature
+        3. Current tool being used by the printer, and that tool's temperature
 3. Errors
     - Shows all the printes that have unacknowledged errors, and the last error that the printer has sent out